• Home

 What is the ETIAS?

 European Travel Information and Authorisation System (ETIAS), is a new entry visa waiver program that is expected to strengthen security in the EU.
 Currently, the US offers a similar program called the ESTA to EU, UK, and other close allied nationals to enter the country.
-The ETIAS will cost roughly 7 euros (≈$7.50 USD) and will be valid for three years or until a passport expiration—meaning there is no need to reapply after the first visit.
+The ETIAS will cost roughly 7 euros (≈$7.50 USD) and will be valid for three years or until a passport expires—meaning there is no need to reapply after the first visit.

 What's Required for the ETIAS?